eternauta1337/ethernaut-cli/README.md

 ### ethernaut-util-ui

-Ui expensions for the ethernaut-util package
+Ui extensions for the ethernaut-util package

 ### ethernaut-wallet